s240440/s240440.github.io/index.md

     Figure 6: Average Ratings of Beers Based on Location of Brewery.
 </div>

+It is no secret that beer changes during transport [## https://onlinelibrary.wiley.com/doi/full/10.1002/jib.535 ##], and that the water conditions and local ingredients will determine the quality of the produce.
+An old saying says that “beer is best enjoyed in the shadows of the brewery”, and this likely has truth to it.
+Back then, the export of beer could have been significantly worse than it is today which could leave a mark on these countries’ rating from back then.
+To truly dive into this aspect, we have averaged the ratings from users of different countries of interest towards other countries globally, to see how the ratings changes.
+Particularly interesting is the of the countries’ ratings of themselves; are they positive or negative?
+Who is the most positive about beer?
+Look at Italy for example.
+Are there countries whose ratings could be affected by outside circumstances?
+Look at for example China.
+Take a look on Figure [### INTERACTIVE ##] and use the dropdown menu to see how the landscape changes.

 <div class="l-page">
   <iframe src="{{ '/assets/plotly/choropleth.html' | relative_url }}" frameborder='0' scrolling='no' height="800px" width="100%" style="border: 0px;"></iframe>
 </div>